For information on proposed visits and events, click on 'Events'

 A local group has been set up to lobby for this line be re-opened.
 Its last meeting at the “Railway Inn” in Swadlincote was attended by over 70 people.
-If you would like to be part of this please check our ‘Events’ page for details of its next meeting.
+Check our ‘Events’ page for details of its next meetings.

 THE CHAIRMAN'S NEWS - 2 JANUARY MEETING 2019